Descripción del trabajo

 Lock and Unblinding Process: Handles the database lock and unblinding process.
 May participate on the biostatistics randomization team (drafts randomization specifications and/or reduce or perform quality control (QC) review of randomization schedules).
 May serve as unblinded lead statistician.

-Requires intermediate level knowledge of principles, theories, and concepts of a job area, typically obtained through advanced education combined with experience.
+Requires advanced knowledge of job area, and broad knowledge of a other related job areas, typically obtained through advanced education combined with experience.

 Excellent written and oral communication skills including grammatical/technical writing skills.

 In-depth knowledge of applicable clinical research regulatory requirements, i.e., Good Clinical Practice (GCP) and International Conference on Harmonization (ICH) guidelines.

 Familiarity with moderately complex statistical methods that apply to applicable clinical trials.

 Familiarity with other relevant statistical computing packages such as nQuery.

 Ability to effectively manage multiple tasks and projects.

 Ability to establish and maintain effective working relationships with coworkers, managers and clients.